Starmapo/geometry-dash-lists/README.md

 A collection of Geometry Dash level lists, for easy access to them in one page.

+Unless otherwise stated, each list contains only classic mode levels.

 ## Contents

 - [Demon Levels](#demon-levels)